 In post-WW2 Shanghai, expatriate Westerners are detained in the Waldorf Hotel until the Communists can identify a suspected spy among them but some prisoners try to outwit the interrogators and the armed guards and flee.

 A Commander receives a citation for an attack on General Erwin Rommel's headquarters, which is actually undeserved, as the Commander is unfit for his job.
 On top of that, unbeknownst to him, his wife is having an affair with one of his officers.

 Shakespeare (more-or-less) in modern gangster setting.
 Lily MacBeth pushes her husband Joe to rub out the reigning crime boss and become the new "kingpin" himself.
 Success is short- lived, ...
 See full summary »

 Ignored & Forgotten, Brutal but Intellectual Exercise Oddball Western

-Also, Surprisingly, the Movie is Filmed in Color and that is Really the Only Bright Thing in this Cynical, Underseen, Little Gem.
-Dark with a High-Brow Script, the Major Disappointment is the Gunfight Finale that Cuts Away in Midstream that Almost Looks Like They Just Ran Out of Money (it is absurdly abrupt).
+Also, surprisingly, the Movie is Filmed in Color and that is really the only Bright Thing in this Cynical, Under-Seen, little Gem.
+Dark with a High-Brow Script, the major Disappointment is the Gunfight Finale that Cuts away in Midstream and almost Looks like They just ran Out of Money (it is absurdly abrupt).

-Overall, a Western that has been Ignored and Forgotten but it Really Is Something Special, Different and a Refreshing Cerebral Change from the Genre Tropes, Especially Early in 1950.
+Overall, a Western that has been Ignored and Forgotten but it really is Something Special, Different, and a Refreshing Cerebral Change from Genre Tropes, Especially Early in 1950.

 1 of 1 people found this review helpful.